-- [FN1] The list of approved engineering courses adopted by the board is that compiled annually by the accreditation board for engineering and technology entitled "accredited programs" leading to first degrees in engineering in the United States and that compiled annually by the Canadian Accreditation Board for accredited engineering curricula in Canada.
-An applicant whose first degree from an institution is not on this list but who holds a higher engineering degree from an institution whose first degree is listed will be considered as a graduate of an approved course. - [FN2] The list of accredited programs in engineering technology adopted by the board is compiled annually by the accreditation board for engineering and technology entitled "accredited programs" leading to degrees in engineering technology. - [FN3] An approved course in surveying is at least a baccalaureate degree in surveying from a school, college, or university holding regional accreditation, including the completion of at least thirty (30) semester credits in surveying subjects.
+- The list of accredited programs in engineering technology adopted by the board is compiled annually by the accreditation board for engineering and technology entitled ''accredited programs'' leading to degrees in engineering technology. - An approved course in surveying is at least a baccaleaureate degree in surveying from a school, college, or university holding regional accreditation, including the completion of at least thirty (30) semester credits in surveying subjects. - Completed surveying courses may be used as party chief experience at the rate of one-year experience for thirty (30) semester credits.